PSASCapstone2013/rttv/readme.md

 * **LineGraph** displays a value in a line graph
 * **Gauge** displays a value in a graphical gauge

-### Layout

-Currently the widget layout on the page is handled by the grid layout library [masonry](http://masonry.desandro.com/).
-It attemps to place the widgets in the optimal position based on available vertical space.
-The colors and margins of the layout are specified in ```static/css/masonry.css```.

 ### Configuration

-You are able to specify which widgets are displayed and which data those widgets display by editing a yaml file.
+You are able to specify which widgets are displayed, what data they display and where they are oriented on the page by editing a yaml file.
 The existing config files can be found in ```static/config/*.yml```.

+#### Layout Example

+A custom layout can be created by specifying columns and their widths.
+In each widget you can then specify what column they will appear in.
+You can also nest column layouts within other columns.
+This layout method is achieved by nesting div elements and inserting the widgets into them in the order that they appear in the config file.
+The colors and margins of the layout are specified in ```static/css/style.css```.

+    - type: Layout
+      columns:
+        - id: column1
+          width: 25%
+        - id: column2
+          width: 75%
+          columns:
+            - id: column2_a
+              width: 100%
+            - id: column2_b
+              width: 50%
+            - id: column2_c
+              width: 50%

+* **type**:	Specifies that it's the layout
+* **id**:	Identifies each column, each widget will then specify what column they reside in using this id
+* **width**:	Width of the column; can be specified in % or px

 #### Text Widget Example
     - id: Example Text Widget
       type: Text
       width: 200
       height: 150
+      column: column1
       controls:
         - label: X
           source: ADIS.AccelerometerX
           units: m/s^2
         - label: Lat
-          source: "GPS\x01.Latitude"
+          source: GPS1.Latitude
           units: deg

 * **id**:	This identifies the widget and will be displayed as the header
 * **type**:	Specifies that it's a Text widget
 * **width**:	Width of widget
 * **height**:	Height of widget
+* **column**:	Column widget will be placed in
 * **controls**:	Add each value you'd like to view in the widget
   * **label**:	This will be the label displayed for the value
   * **source**:	Specifies the value to be displayed.
 Entered in the form of ```[packet_field_ID].[value_to_display]```.